The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Scot Ciccarelli

 Good morning guys.
-And again also hope everyone is well.
-Obviously, current demand is strong to talk about that and I would also think that there is going to be a greater focus on wallet share from consumers towards home related investment, because we have all been under lockdown for the last 2 months.
-Now, on the flipside we have had a pretty sizeable contraction in mortgage credit since early mid-February.
+And again, also hope everyone is well.
+Obviously, current demand is strong, you just talked about that, and I would also think that there is going to be a greater focus on wallet share from consumers towards home related investment, because you’ve all been under lockdown for the last 2 months.
+Now, on the flipside, we’ve had a pretty sizeable contraction in mortgage credit since early mid-February.
 So, I understand I am asking an opinion or a view here, but when you kind of look out over the next 6 to 9 months, how do you kind of net out those two forces, because one is obviously positive and one is potentially meaningfully negative?

 Craig Menear

-Again, we have started the year with an overarching strong housing environment.
+Again, we started the year with an overarching strong housing environment.
 It’s hard to determine what impacts are going to play out as a result of this at this stage of the game.
 I just don’t know how we predict that.
-Clearly, the current demand is strong and the capabilities that we have built really fall around flexibility and we are going use that flexibility to drive engagement with the customer on an ongoing basis.
+Clearly, the current demand is strong and the capabilities that we have built really fall around flexibility, and we are going use that flexibility to drive engagement with the customer on an ongoing basis.

 Scot Ciccarelli

 Okay.
-And then if I could sneak in another one then, correct, I am just curious, your average ticket was so strong, but big ticket sales were up only about 2.5%.
+And then if I could sneak in another one then, Craig.
+I am just curious your average ticket was so strong, but big ticket sales were up only about 2.5%.
 I think that’s kind of an unusual disparity between those two figures.
-So I was just wondering if you could provide a little bit more color in terms of the average ticket performance?
+So, I was just wondering if you could provide a little bit more color in terms of the average ticket performance?
 Thanks.

 Craig Menear

 Yes.
-Let me – I will make a comment up and Ted you can add anything.
-Look, I think in this situation customers were very focused on making sure that they reduced their exposure in terms of going into retail environments and they were really focused on getting everything they need in one trip.
+Let me – I will make a comment, and Ted you can add anything.
+Look, I think in this situation customers were very focused on making sure that they reduced their exposure in terms of going into retail environments, and here we’re really focused on getting everything they needed in one trip.

 Ted Decker

-Yes, Scot.
-If you can imagine, we look at the breakdown in comp and items per basket etcetera in every permutation of ticket.
+Yes, Scot, if you can imagine, we look at the breakdown in comp and items per basket etcetera in every permutation of ticket.
 And what we experienced is as Craig said people were limiting trips to the store.
-So our smaller tickets are – or smallest tickets had a negative comp transactions had a negative comp.
-And while we had a positive comp in the over $1,000 of 2.5% as I said, remember that was limited by all the special order and installation businesses that we have purposefully curtailed.
-What we are particularly excited about was the performance from the 200s to 300s to the $500 ticket.
-Those are your core basket building project oriented tickets that were extremely strong across the whole store.
+So, our smaller tickets or smallest tickets had a negative comp -- transactions had a negative comp.
+And while we had a positive comp in the over $1,000 of 2.5% as I said, remember that was limited by all the special order and installation businesses that we purposefully curtailed.
+What we are particularly excited about was the performance from the $200s to $300s to the $500 ticket.
+Those are your core basket building project-oriented tickets that were extremely strong across the whole store.

 Scot Ciccarelli